-The purpose of the Harassment and Discrimination in the Workplace Policy, hereinafter known as the "Policy", is to create and maintain a work environment that is free from harassment.
-The Policy is a clear statement of the Board's commitment to maintaining Catholic values in its workplace and its determination to act promptly to address any incident of harassment and to create an environment where harassment will not be tolerated.
+The purpose of the TCDSB Harassment and Discrimination Policy (H.M.14) along with the Respectful Workplace Guidelines, is to create and maintain an environment that is free from harassment.
+The Policy and Guidelines set a clear statement of the Board's commitment to maintaining Catholic values in its workplace and its determination to act promptly to address any incident of harassment and to create an environment where harassment will not be tolerated.

-The objectives of the Policy are to:
+The objectives of the Policy and Guidelines are to:

-- > Demonstrate and promote the commitment of the Board to protecting the dignity and rights of its employees and members of the TCDSB community - > Alert and educate employees, volunteers and elected officials of the Board to the fact that harassment is prohibited under the laws of the Province of Ontario as well as being contrary to Catholic values - > Establish measures to prevent and/or stop harassment by and against its employees, volunteers and elected officials - > Take immediate action and provide confidential, impartial and effective procedures to resolve complaints in ways that respect the rights of all parties - Provide appropriate remedies to complainants in recognition of the impact of harassment - > Identify various roles and responsibilities for the maintenance of a harassment-free workplace - > Provide appropriate responses and consequences in situations where harassment has occurred
+- Demonstrate and promote the commitment of the Board to protecting the dignity and rights of its employees and members of the TCDSB community - Alert and educate employees, volunteers, parents, permit holders and elected officials of the Board to the fact that harassment is prohibited under the laws of the Province of Ontario as well as being contrary to Catholic values - Establish measures to prevent and/or stop harassment by and against its employees, registered volunteers and elected officials - Take immediate action and provide confidential, impartial and effective procedures to resolve complaints in ways that respect the rights of all parties - Provide appropriate remedies to complainants in recognition of the impact of harassment - Identify various roles and responsibilities for the maintenance of a harassment-free workplace - Provide appropriate responses and consequences in situations where harassment has occurred